Do you know how to write the perfect cover letter?

 Self-promotion is something you have to do when job searching.
 This may come more naturally to some and feel really weird and awkward to others.
 However, prospective employers aren’t going to telepathically know you are the perfect person for the job.
 You have to tell them.

-Your cover letter and resume gets you in the door and the interview seals the deal.
+Your cover letter and resume get you in the door and the interview seals the deal.
 So, how do we open the door?

-If the job posting or description contains a lot of superlatives like “excellent,” “outstanding,” and “superior” than you should too.
+If the job posting or description contains a lot of superlatives like “excellent,” “outstanding,” and “superior” then you should too.
 But not too much.

-If the job posting isn’t written this way, than don’t craft your cover letter with big, active words.
+If the job posting isn’t written this way then don’t craft your cover letter with big, active words.
 This may be considered intense self-promotion and will be seen as manipulative.

 One More Thing…

 Don’t forget to include that you want the job and why you want the job.
 Explain why you would be a great cultural fit.
 Use similar words and tone to that of their corporate culture.
 Makes sense right?